 If you don’t want to bother with the toppings, definitely make sure to stir a little salsa in (hot or mild), and a squeeze of fresh lime juice.
 It really makes this soup sing!
 You can also use regular tortilla chips or a baked variety.

-I’m posting the video below for you, so you can see the soup making in action.
+Here’s the video link, so you can see the soup making in action.
 Depending on the size of your blender, you may only need to blend it in one or two batches.
 I used the lovely Vitamix S30 in the segment.
 It’s great for blending smaller recipes, or mincing garlic and onions, spices, and a zillion other things.

 Also, something that I forgot to mention in the segment, did you see those adorable Vintage Charm bowls?
 I discovered them over the holidays (I may have even screamed a little in the kitchen store!).
 They are inspired by the old Pyrex bowls that I am always searching for in vintage stores.
 They are so cute, and a perfect way to add some vintage charm to your kitchen.
 Actually, don’t even get me started on my collection of bowls… One day I’ll have to post about my kitchen stuff: ) Here is a link to their website for more info.
 There’s lots of cute designs!